TaRSila

 In TaRSila, we manually validated speech datasets of academic projects such as: (i) Nurc-Recife (OLIVEIRA JR, 2016); (ii) SP 2010 (MENDES, 2013); (iii) ALIP (GONÇALVES, 2019); and (iv) C-ORAL Brasil (RASO & MELLO, 2012).

-A collection of 300 hours of the Museu da Pessoa (MuPe) life-stories will be be part of our large corpus CORAA (COrpus de Aúdios Anotados) and NURC-SP is under preprocessing (audio-transcription alignment and automatic transcription) to start the human annotation and validation for the purpose of training ASR models.
+A collection of 365 hours of the Museu da Pessoa (MuPe) life-stories was processed to be be part of our large corpus CORAA (COrpus de Aúdios Anotados) and NURC-SP Audio Corpus was also processed for the purpose of training ASR models.
+See details of all the datasets created on CORAA Versions.

 Regarding the tools, we aim to investigate recent deep learning methods for training robust ASR and TTS models for Portuguese.